 The Supreme Court was called in to decide, divisively overruling the recount.
 This threw into doubt any idea that the system was one of fairness and justice, forcing both sides to entrench themselves further.

 The fallout of that is a matter of deep discussion today, but this was the moment it all began.

 “In the 1990s, with all the cynicism in the media, with all the individuation in the Internet, [something happens],” says Troy, the history professor.
 “When I go to the Internet I go deeper and deeper into my right-wing rabbit hole, I go deeper and deeper in my left-wing rabbit hole.
 And so the Internet—which becomes the world’s greatest organizing tool, and the world’s greatest community-building tool—could also be the world’s, and America’s, most polarizing tool.”

 Technology had one more killer blow to deliver.
 The Internet also helped usher in the unseen ascent of a global terror network that was to scorch itself onto the world’s conscience on the morning of September 11, 2001.
 The ’90s were over and a new decade—with a new set of problems—was beginning.

 Hear from the people quoted in this story by watching “The Untold Story of the 90s.”

-Tiffanie Darke is the Editor in Chief of History and author of Now we Are 40, Whatever Happened to Generation X?
+Tiffanie Darke is author of Now we Are 40, Whatever Happened to Generation X?
 (HarperCollins).
 Follow her on Twitter @tiffaniedarke.